 This speech recognition software is designed to accommodate learning, physical, and visual disabilities.

-This on-demand screen reader software is designed to accommodate individuals with vision impairments or are blind with on-screen navigation of the computer.
+This on-demand screen reader software is designed to accommodate individuals with impaired vision by providing on-screen navigation of the computer.

 This scanning and reading software is for students with learning disabilities or reading difficulties.
 Printed text is scanned into the program using an HPScanJet Pro 3000 s2 scanner.
 The electronic text is read by a synthetic voice.